S. J. Rutgers

 Sebald Justinus Rutgers (25 January 1879 – 14 June 1961) was a Dutch Marxist theoretician and journalist who played an important role in the Left Wing Section of the Socialist Party of America.
 He was also a construction engineer who was active in building industry in the Soviet Union.

 Biography

 Early years

-S. J. Rutgers was born in Leiden, Netherlands on January 25, 1879.
+S. J. Rutgers was born in Leiden, Netherlands on January 25, 1879 in the family of the progressive minister and physician Jan Rutgers.
 He studied from 1896 to the Polytechnical School of Delft, where he came into contact with socialism.
 In 1900 he graduated as a civil engineer and took a job for the municipality of Rotterdam, where he worked on the expansion of the port.
-At the same time, he was active from 1899 in the SDAP.
-From 1911 to 1915 he was director of public works in Medan, and then buyer for Indonesian companies in the United States.
+At the same time, he was active from 1899 in the Social Democratic Workers' Party (SDAP).
+From 1911 to 1915 he was director of public works in Medan, and then buyer for Dutch East Indian companies in the United States.